Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "I’ll introduce you, I promise," Xiù replied.
 "I just..." she shrugged helplessly.

 "It’s okay.
 You don’t need to explain."
 Julian looked around.
 "The guidebook said there’s a microbrewery in the Quarter, a couple blocks over.
-ET-made beer sounds like one of those things we just *have* to try…"
+ET-made beer sounds like one of those things we just *have* to try..."

 "Mm."
 Allison nodded in agreement, then gave Xiù a hug.
 "Good luck, *bǎobèi*.